meylism/sparser/benchmark/README.md

                       query
  -h,--help            Ask for help
- -l,--list            List available queries -q,--query <arg>     The name of the query to be benchmarked
+ -l,--list            List available queries -q,--query <arg>     Names of the queries to be benchmarked
 ```

 For example, to run the query above: